microsoft/vscode-python-devicesimulator/docs/how-to-use.md

 Here are the settings you can change in the Pacifica configuration:

-- **Debugger Server Port:** allow you to change the port used to communicate with the debugger.Default value is _5577_.
+- **Debugger Server Port:** allows you to change the port used to communicate with the debugger.
+Default value is _5577_.

 - **Enable USBDetection:** when disabled, prevents the serial monitor from listening to messages from the serial port.